A gay police officer is suing his department claiming he experienced discrimination on the basis of his sexual orientation.

-Lawyer Lawrence Organ accused the sergeant of mocking Mannix’s hair style and physical appearance by making belittling comments such as:
+Lawyer Lawrence Organ accused the sergeant of mocking Mannix’s hair style and physical appearance by making belittling comments.

-“Is that hair big enough?!” and “How much do you weigh?
+For example, “Is that hair big enough?!” together with “How much do you weigh?
 One hundred pounds soaking wet?”

 “Mr. Mannix quickly noticed the ‘Old Boys’ Club’ atmosphere of the station:

 “Anyone who doesn’t fit a precise mold — broadly speaking, straight, cisgender, white and male — is targeted for mistreatment; those who complain about it are treated even worse.”